 Promotions such as ‘Spend $100 and get 20% off’ will light a fire under your customers.
 They promise a high level of value and encourage browsing your store more widely.
 As well as driving up transaction values, this also introduces your customer to new product lines for future sales.

 Conditional offers can be made much more tangible, such as including a gift with purchase or discount off a specific item.
-Sephora is a real expert at this — they provide a range of online promotions that change weekly:
+Sephora is a real expert at this (as seen below)— they provide a range of online promotions that change weekly:

 Sephora empowers consumers with choice by offering a range of conditional offers at different price points, as well as deals that require purchases from certain brands.
 Along with increasing the perceived value of each sale, it encourages customers to regularly check the store for the latest deals.